 = Actual rate per unit x Actual hours

-The different overhead variances can now be put as follows:
+The different overhead variances can now be specified as follows:

-The total overhead cost variance may be segregated into:
+The total overhead cost variance may be separated into:

 - Variable overhead cost variance = Recovered variable overheads – Actual variable overheads